Jeanette Tapley was a stay-at-home mom until she started her podcast, It’s Time for Coffee, and became an entrepreneur.

 Communication is the Key

 I asked Jeanette about how she is communicating with her kids so that they aren’t jumping into relationships so young and before they are really ready.
-Jeanette’s theory is that it’s important for them to learn how to date, how to treat others and how learn how they themselves want to be treated.
+Jeanette’s theory is that it’s important for them to learn how to date, how to treat others, and how to learn how they themselves want to be treated.

-It’s about finding a balance and teaching the kids that they have control over their body, but guiding them to remember that their body is also the Lords so they have to be respectful of it.
+It’s about finding a balance and teaching the kids that they have control over their body, but guiding them to remember that their body is also the Lord so they have to be respectful of it.

 Jeanette now highly recommends that kids do at least one year of college so that they can find themselves.
 It’s such a transition and opportunity to grow.